tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james>

-I feel like-- sorry for interrupting, I feel like we should pause and just kind of explain to anyone who *doesn't* know what asexuality is.
+I feel like with-- sorry for interrupting, I feel like we should pause and just kind of explain to anyone who *doesn't* know what asexuality is.

 </james>
 </compare>
 <compare>
 <nick>

 That's what we're getting.
 That's what we're getting.
 There's a perception of what it is, uh-- There's a perception of it, versus what it is.
 And this discussion...
 The ways that asexuality is beginning to manifest, in sort of representation in media and a discussion in public.
 Even when it's done well, it's usually-- Or when it's done earnestly, it's usually only ever sort of half-baked.
-It's a much larger Spectrum.
+It's a much larger spectrum.
 It's a larger fish pond than what people see.
 So there's--

 Asexuality is defined as a aversion to sex, lack of sexual drive, lack of sexual attraction, um...
 And that's kind of where the definition is formally very very vaguely.
 It's very unspecific.